How much does it cost to refinance a mortgage?

 It can cost between 1% and 3% of the loan amount to refinance a VA loan according to The Mortgage Reports website.
 It can be easier to refinance a VA loan with the IRRRL or "streamline" program compared to conventional loans.
 These refinances have low funding fees.
 The fee for an IRRRL refinance is just 0.5% of the loan amount.

 You can add many of your VA refinance closing costs to your loan so you don’t need to pay them out of pocket.
 Learn more about VA IRRRL refinances.

 How much does it cost to refinance an FHA loan?

-Freedom Mortgage is the #1 VA lender and #1 FHA lender in the United States, according to Inside Mortgage Finance, 2021.
+Freedom Mortgage is proud to be a top VA and FHA lender in the United States according to Inside Mortgage Finance, Jan.–Sept., 2023.

 Last reviewed and updated December 2022 by Freedom Mortgage Corporation.